-- 2.11.1 Junior Sportsman is a class for junior drivers to develop their skills and build confidence within a controlled environment at sanctioned events - 2.11.2 The following drivers shall be prohibited from entering the Junior Sportsman class. - a.
-Any driver over the age of 14 as of the 1st of January that year

-- b.
-Any driver who has finished top 3 in any sanctioned class at a previous national championship - 2.11.3 The AARCMCC executive and relevant State delegate shall have the final decision on allowing a racer to participate in the Juniors class.
+- 2.11.1 Junior Sportsman is a class for junior drivers to develop their skills and build confidence within a controlled environment at sanctioned events. - 2.11.2 The following drivers shall be prohibited from entering the Junior Sportsman class; - a.
+Any driver over the age of 14 as of the 1st of January that year - b.
+Any driver who has finished top 3 in any sanctioned class at a previous national championship - 2.11.3 The RCRA executive and relevant State delegate shall have the final decision on allowing a racer to participate in the Juniors class - 2.11.4 ISTC Junior Sportsman entrants will be exempt from entry fees - 2.11.5 ISTC Junior Sportsman entrants are to use controlled equipment as detailed in section 10.4